MartinPellizzer/terrawhisper-compiler/articles/barosma-betulina/botany/morphology.md

 A distinctive feature of these leaves is their pinnate venation, characterized by a single prominent midrib along the center, from which smaller veins branch off.
 The leaf lamina, or the overall shape of the leaf, is ovate or egg-shaped.
 The midrib, which is notably prominent, adds to the leaf's structure and support.

 Leaf attachment in Barosma betulina is petiolate, meaning the leaves are attached to the stem via a petiole.
 The petiole is relatively short, measuring about 1 to 2 millimeters in length.
 One notable absence in this plant's leaves is stipules; they do not have the small leaf-like structures, stipules, that are common in some other plants.

+The following table shows in detail the morphological characteristics of Barosma betulina leaves.

 | Characteristic | Description |
 | --- | --- |